porsche-design-system/porsche-design-system/packages/components-react/projects/components-wrapper/README.md

 #### App.test file

 To enable jest testing we provide mocks.
-You can access them in your jest.mock function with ComponentNameMock.
+You can access them in your jest.mock function.
+All of our mocks are named like **ComponentNameMock** for example **PHeadlineMock**.
+All used mocks must be included in the mock factory as require.
 ```
 jest.mock('@porsche-design-system/components-react', () => {
-  const { PHeadlineMock } = require('@porsche-design-system/components-react');
+  const { PHeadlineMock } = require('@porsche-design-system/components-react/dist/mocks/jest-Mocks');

   return({
       PHeadline: PHeadlineMock,